0x3bfc/mongodb-azure-docker/README.md

      $ vi MongoDB-Azure-Ansible/hosts

-Add your MMS keys, New-Relic keys and admin password, check out this file <code>group_vars/all _</code>
+Add your MMS keys, New-Relic keys and admin password, check out this file <code>group_vars/all _</code>, for more information how to get your MMS Group ID and API keys, check out this [link](https://github.com/aabdulwahed/MongoDB-Azure-Ansible#MongoDB_Management_Service), and for New-Relic, check out this [NEWRELIC](https://github.com/aabdulwahed/MongoDB-Azure-Ansible#NewRelic_Server_Monitor)

 **Build Docker Image**